aiden200/Aha-/instructions/distributed_instructions.md

    ls /mnt/training-data
    ```

+8. Change your `video_root` commands in `configs/datasets` to reflect the new data path

-7. When you are finished, you can unmount your bucket
+9. When you are finished, you can unmount your bucket
    ```bash
    umount /mnt/training-data
    ```

-8. *Optional but HEAVILY RECOMMENDED:* Move your S3 bucket to the East Coast Region
+10. *Optional but HEAVILY RECOMMENDED:* Move your S3 bucket to the East Coast Region
    ```
    aws s3api create-bucket \
    --bucket [NEW bucket name] \